MatthieuSegret/graphql-rails-blog/README.md

 ## Next step

+- [ ] Use subscription GraphQL feature
+- [ ] Migrating to React Router v4
-- [ ] Use [query batching in Apollo](https://dev-blog.apollodata.com/query-batching-in-apollo-63acfd859862#.dusr3dyde).
-Until now GraphQL-Ruby does not support this functionality in a simple way
+- [ ] Use TypeScript
-- [ ] Parallelism in GraphQL-Ruby
+- [ ] Create mobile app with React Native

 ## Screens